- 10 Gbps connection

 Customizable Metadata

-Object storage allows for more extensive and customizable metadata than file or block storage, aiding better data management and retrieval. -
+OS allows for more extensive and customizable metadata than file or block repository, aiding better information management and retrieval. -

 Affordability

-Cost efficiencies arise from its ability to handle vast amounts of data, often using less expensive hardware.
+Cost efficiencies arise from its ability to handle vast amounts of information, often using less expensive hardware.

 Who Uses Object Storage Solutions?

-From cloud service providers to media-rich websites and enterprises managing backups and archives, various entities rely on object storage solutions.
-Examples of object storage use include:
+From cloud service providers to media-rich websites and enterprises managing backups and archives, various entities rely on item repository solutions.
+Examples of item repository use include:

-- Cloud service platforms for storing user data
+- Cloud service platforms for storing user information

 - Websites hosting images and videos